 Of course, if you go well off the beaten path in the countryside, you may find some crumbly roads, but this is the same as anywhere.
 All the main roads are in great condition.

-There are many toll roads
+2. But there are many toll roads

 Many of Portugal’s main motorways are toll roads.
 These are fantastic roads to drive, generally light on traffic and very easy to drive, however they can cost quite a bit extra.
 To drive from Lisbon to the Algarve via toll roads, for example, count on spending about €30.